Victory triumphs: BJP welcomes Babri verdict

 Victory triumphs: BJP leaders welcome Babri verdict

-New Delhi, Sep 30: The Bharatiya Janata Party on Wednesday welcomed the Babri Masjid demolition case verdict, in which all 32 accused including including BJP leaders LK Advani, Murli Manohar Joshi and Uma Bharti saying victory has triumphed.
+New Delhi, Sep 30: The Bharatiya Janata Party on Wednesday welcomed the Babri Masjid demolition case verdict, in which all 32 accused including BJP leaders LK Advani, Murli Manohar Joshi and Uma Bharti saying victory has triumphed.

-Taking to twitter, BJP leader Ram Madhav welcomes the Babri Masjid demolition case verdict, saying victory has triumphed.
+Taking to Twitter, BJP leader Ram Madhav welcomes the Babri Masjid demolition case verdict, saying victory has triumphed.
 He says, the acquittal in RJB conspiracy case was long overdue and asks everyone to welcome the judgement.

 In one of the first reactions to the Babri conspiracy case verdict, Bihar Deputy Chief Minister Sushil Kumar Modi tweets "Jai Shri Ram".
 "All the accused, including Advaniji, acquitted.
 There was no pre-planned conspiracy to demolish the Babri structure," he added.